rameerez/multirail/README.md

 # 🚝 multirail

-Set up and configure multiple Rails app in the same DigitalOcean droplet / Linux server using nginx, Puma and Capistrano.
+Set up and configure multiple Rails app in the same DigitalOcean droplet / Linux (Ubuntu) server using nginx, Puma and Capistrano.

 Stop paying hundreds of dollars to Heroku and similar services!
 Host multiple Rails apps in a single Linux server with ease and minimal config.
 All this with a free, ready-to-use SSL certificate!
 Multirail removes the frustration out of the process.